 Which is faster?

-Remember the laps are about 60 kms each compared with a much shorter circuit for MotoGP.
-The longest MotoGP track at present is Sepang with a length of 5.47kms being and takes only a couple of minutes on average to complete.
+Remember the TT laps are about 60 kms (37 miles) each compared with a much shorter circuit for MotoGP.
+The longest MotoGP track at present is Sepang with a length of 5.47 kms and takes only a couple of minutes on average to complete.

 This means on average the MotoGP rider is racing for a maximum of about 45 minutes.